 Item (i) is a benign change of Definition 3.
 Exactly as before, within each time step t the arcs correspond to those leaf-only actions whose center precondition is enabled at t.
 The only difference is that we need to explicitly exclude actions a^L affecting also the center (which for fork factorings cannot happen anyway).
 Item (ii) differs more substantially.
-Intuitively, whereas for fork factorings the $t \rightarrow t + 1$ arcs simply stated that whichever leaf state we achieved before will survive the center action a_t^C (which could neither rely on, nor affect, the leaf), these arcs now state that the surviving leaf states are only those which comply with a_t^C 's precondition, and will be mapped to possibly different leaf states by a_t^C 's effect.
-Note that, if a_t^C has no effect on F^L , then all leaf states remain the same at t+1.
+Intuitively, whereas for fork factorings the $t \to t+1$ arcs simply stated that whichever leaf state we achieved before will survive the center action a_t^C (which could neither rely on, nor affect, the leaf), these arcs now state that the surviving leaf states are only those which comply with a_t^C 's precondition, and will be mapped to possibly different leaf states by a_t^C 's effect.
+Note that, if a_t^C has no precondition on F^L , then all leaf states survive, and if a_t^C has no effect on F^L , then all leaf states remain the same at t+1.
 If both is the case, then we are back to exactly the arcs (ii) in Definition 3.
-For our no-empty task and $\pi^C = \langle \operatorname{move}(A, l_1, l_2) \rangle$, the π^{C} -star-compliant path graph is as shown in Figure 3.